Applications are currently being accepted for Fall 2017!

 - The Application for Admission and a non-refundable application fee of $40 ($80 for international students)

-fill out an online form.
+- To request more information, please fill out an online form.

-All applicants living within a 200-mile radius of DCAD and Wilmington, Delaware, are expected to visit the College in person for a portfolio review and tour of the school.
-Applicants who cannot visit in person may mail in a CD of their portfolio to the DCAD Admissions Office, or upload on dcad.slideroom.com as outlined under Portfolio Requirements.
+- A Portfolio Review: All applicants living within a 200-mile radius of DCAD and Wilmington, Delaware, are invited to visit the College in person for a portfolio review and tour of the school.
+Applicants who cannot visit in person may upload their portfolio on dcad.slideroom.com as outlined under Portfolio Requirements.

-All applicants must have received a high school diploma or the equivalent prior to entering DCAD.
+- High School Transcripts and optional SAT or ACT scores: All applicants must have received a high school diploma or the equivalent prior to entering DCAD.
 Official copies of all high school transcripts must be forwarded to the DCAD Admissions Office.
 The submission of SAT or ACT scores, though not required, is highly recommended.
 Applicants should ensure that all standardized test scores (SAT or ACT), if available, are included with their transcripts.
 DCAD's CEEB code is 5161.

-DCAD accepts credits under the Advanced Placement (AP) program of the College Board.
+- Credit by AP Examination: DCAD accepts credits under the Advanced Placement (AP) program of the College Board.
 Students receiving a grade of 4 or 5 in academic subjects receive 3 credits toward the DCAD Associate of Fine Arts Degree.
 A grade of 5 in the Art History AP exam entitles a student to receive credit for the equivalent art history course at DCAD.
 A grade of 4 or 5 in AP English can be credited toward a Writing and Literature course.
 In studio areas, scores of 5 in either Drawing or the Studio Art AP exam entitles students to submit a portfolio for evaluation by the Area Coordinator of Foundations for possible first-year studio credit.